IISE Visiting Scholars Program

 - Signed documentation from an academic institution or English language school.
 Acceptable documentation includes a transcript or diploma certifying completion of a degree at an institution where the sole language of instruction is English or official certification of completion of an English language program within the previous two years where proficiency attained is clearly indicated.

-- If above evidences are not available, an English language proficiency interview may be required as an option of IISE.
+- If above pieces of evidence are not available, an English language proficiency interview may be required as an option of IISE.

 - Applicants from a country whose official language is English will be exempted from this requirement.